gustavostuff/ppux/README.md

 PPUX uses an in-app [database](#database) plus project files to understand banks, palettes, sprite layouts, animations, and other ROM-specific structures.

+:information_source: If you wish to support the project, you can do so [here](https://tavuntu.itch.io/ppux).

 - [Basic Usage](#basic-usage)
   - [Getting started](#getting-started)
   - [Windows system](#windows-system)